2dw6b9pspw-design/Windows11-Multi-User-Administration-Lab/Local-Security-Policy.md

 # Local Security Policy Configuration

 ## Objective
-Apply and document local password and account lockout policies on a Windows 11 Pro system to reduce brute-force and credential abuse risk in a multi-user environment.
+Apply and document local password and account lockout policies on a Windows 11 Pro system to reduce brute-force and unauthorized access risk in a multi-user environment.

 ## Password Policy
 - Password complexity: Enabled